mattyImry/Discover-Sri-Lanka_MS2/TESTING.md

 Result - Mirissa link in navbar opens Mirissa page as expected.

-Expected - Links in navbar to open Anuradhapura page.
-Testing - Clicking on "Anuradhapura" .
-Result - Anuradhapura link in navbar opens Anuradhapura page as expected.

 Expected - Links in navbar to open Polonnaruwa page.
 Testing - Clicking on "Polonnaruwa".
 Result - Polonnaruwa link in navbar opens Polonnaruwa page as expected.